 Wildlife photography at the British Wildlife Centre

 All the wildlife photographs were taken in a wildlife photography workshop at the British Wildlife Centre in Surrey, where you can see and photograph some of the wild animals that are native to the UK.
 The centre also runs regular photography workshops where you can improve your wildlife photography, with tips from the experts.
 The workshop I attended was specially arranged to enable our group to try out the Panasonic Lumix GX80 camera.
+Read my 6 tips for better wildlife photography here.

 British Wildlife Centre, Eastbourne Road, Newchapel, Lingfield, Surrey, RH7 6LF, Tel: 01342 834 658